 Visit Career & Leadership Development to create a resume and cover letter

 Gain an internship in your field of study

 Intellectual wellness is life-long learning through educational and life experiences.
 This allows the capacity to think critically, be open to new ideas and motives to master new skills.

 Visit a museum

 Visit the Roberta A. Fiskum Art Gallery

 Financial wellness is being able to fully meet current and ongoing financial obligations, feeling secure in one's financial future, and the ability to make choices that allow enjoyment of life.

-meet with staff from the campus Financial Literacy Center to develop budget
+Meet with staff from the campus Financial Literacy Center to develop a budget